hkh4n/EepTorrent/README.md

 ## ⚠️ Disclaimer ⚠️ (PLEASE READ BEFORE USING)
 This is a work in progress and is considered **pre-alpha** software, meaning it doesn't even have the core functions yet.
 Use at your own risk and be sure to update frequently.

-### As of 11/24/2024, this is in crude working condition.
+### As of 11/28/2024, this is in a non-functional state.
 It's advised NOT to use at this time.
 But you can out of curiosity.
+Please check back soon.

 ## Building